maestrokame/reproduce-mockserver-issue-with-once/README.md

-Minimal project that reproduces an issue with MockServer where Times.once returns response for more than one request.
+Minimal project that reproduces an issue with MockServer where `Times.once()` is matching more than one request.

-To reproduce run `mvn clean test`
+To run: `mvn clean test`

-Please try a couple of times if the test does not fail.
+Please try a couple of times if the test does not reproduce the issue.